DocumentationWhy Pidgey?

 • Modern TypeScript-first API

-• Redis escape hatch (remove adoption risk)
+• Flexibility to switch backends (remove adoption risk)

 • Active development and Next.js integration